Asha K. Shah, MD, MS, Director of Infectious Diseases

 Preventing the spread of infection is a team approach that starts with YOU.
-Here are the top ten ways you can take charge in this collaborative effort, both inside Stamford Hospital and for your everyday life.
+Here are the top ten ways you can take charge in this collaborative effort for your everyday life.
 Scroll all the way down for number one!

 10. You wash your hands frequently… AND, you ask others to do the same, providing gentle reminders for them to do so when they may have forgotten.

 9. You cover your cough or sneeze because you know that your germs can travel 3 feet or more!!!
 Use a tissue (once/throw away), the bend of your elbow, or your hands…and you wash your hands after.

 8. You practice good environmental hygiene, cleaning kitchen and bathroom surfaces well; wash hands before and after handling food products; separate raw meat and poultry prep surfaces from uncooked vegetables (such as salad materials); pay attention to timely refrigeration, perishable product expiration dates. and appropriate cooking temperatures.